jblackwelder64/WEKA-XGBoost-Chromatin-Model/README.md

 python find_bridges.py
 ```

-Model outputs will be contained in a folder called 'Results'.
+Model outputs will be contained in a folder called 'Predictions'.